jakebalek25/jakebalek25.github.io/_portfolio/cleveland-wind-tunnel.md

 ---
 Play-by-play data from the 2024 season was scraped from Fangraphs using the baseballr package in R Studio.
 We filtered the data to include only fly balls hit to the right side of the field that traveled more than 150 feet, ensuring each ball would have enough height to be affected by any wind gusts.
 This approach allowed us to accurately assess the effects of the right field 'wind-tunnel' at Progressive Field and other ballparks.

-A Generalized Additive Predictive Model (GAM) was trained using filtered play-by-play data from all 29 other ballparks in MLB, excluding Progressive Field.
+A Generalized Additive Predictive Model (GAM) was trained using the filtered data from all 29 other ballparks in MLB, excluding Progressive Field.
 The model's independent variables were Launch Angle and Launch Speed, commonly used in similar studies.
 The goal was to predict hit distances at Progressive Field for fly balls to right field based on the model's findings.
 Predicted distances were then compared to actual results.
 Hypothetically, Progressive Field should exhibit higher actual distances on fly balls to right field compared to predicted distances due to the 'wind-tunnel' effect.

 <div style="text-align:center;">
   <img src="/images/pred_hit_dist.png" alt="Predicted Hit Distances at Progressive Field" width="950">